 The contracted hours are 39.2 per week which includes 1 in 8 Saturdays and 1 in 8 Sundays.
-However many advisers when learning the role will work beyond these hours to fast track their time within the Academy and on probation.
+However many advisers choose to work more hours then these to exceed targets and help more customers.

 You will be primarily advising your clients on the most suitable mortgage for them based on their personal circumstances along with the best possible way to protect themselves, the mortgage and their family.
 You will also be encouraging your clients to take advantage of our excellent conveyancing partners along with our market leading General Insurance offering.

-CV’s will be scrutinised and if successful you will be asked to complete an online IQ test.
+CV’s will be scrutinised and if successful you will be asked to complete an online IQ test and an application form.
 If the IQ test score is above our desired level we will invite you to complete a telephone interview with one of our sales managers.
-Should you successfully complete the telephone interview we will ask you to visit our Bath office to complete the final part of the process.
-This consists of a telephone based sales role play followed by a second and final interview.
+The next stage is again telephone based as we will conduct a role play based on a customer advising situation, after successfully completing this you will be invited to the office to meet us for a final interview.

 I like the people, and to see people doing well.
 When I see that we’ve taken someone on who’s new to the industry, trained them and they are succeeding it’s a really rewarding feeling.
 For example we’ve had loads of fresh university graduates buy their own house within a couple of years of starting with us and when I hear things like that you can’t help but feel you’ve helped them make it happen.
 The other thing to mention is we genuinely do a good thing for our customers, helping them to achieve real goals and doing it the right way.
 You get to sleep easy at night doing what we do, not all jobs are like that.